phoenixframework/phoenix/A_up_and_running.md

 * running mix deps.get
 ```

-The task will also prompt us to install brunch.io dependencies.
-This will install the node package manager if we don't already have it, as well as a number of packages.
-Let's say yes to that as well.
+The `phoenix.new` task will also prompt us to install brunch.io and its dependencies for asset management.
+This is optional, and will require that node.js and npm are installed on our system.
+For our example, let's say yes to that as well.

 ```console
 Install brunch.io dependencies?
 [Yn]